 Disney’s Art of Animation Resort, which debuted in 2012, has something few Disney World Resort Hotels offer: Family Suites.
 It’s also the only Disney Value Resort Hotel to offer accommodations that sleep up to six guests.
 Themed Family Suites (Cars, Finding Nemo, The Lion King) include kitchenettes and two bathrooms, while added hotel perks include three swimming pools (including the largest one in Disney World), an arcade, food court and drawing classes.

 You won’t find horses roaming the grounds of Disney’s Saratoga Springs Resort & Spa, inspired by Saratoga Springs, New York, but you will find an old-fashioned, relaxed environment.
 The campus-style property, located on 107 acres, offers 1,320 units, from studios to three-bedroom Treehouse Villas.
 Many villas provide fully equipped kitchens and washers and dryers, with the largest variation sleeping up to nine guests.
 The hotel, decorated in horse-inspired flare, also features a full-service spa and pool with a waterslide.

 9. Disney’s BoardWalk Villas

 At Disney’s BoardWalk Villas, families share amenities with guests at Disney’s BoardWalk Inn—bike rentals, a swimming pool and the boardwalk, of course, lined with amusements, restaurants and shops.
-The difference, however, is Disney’s Boardwalk Villas provide more amenities such as full kitchens, balconies and more space, sleeping up to four (Deluxe Studio) or eight (2 Bedroom Lock-Off Villa) guests.
+The difference, however, is Disney’s Boardwalk Villas provide more amenities such as full kitchens, balconies and more space, sleeping up to four (Deluxe Studio) or twelve (3 Bedroom Grand Villa) guests.